-From 2004 to 2014 Maryam was the Chief of Disaster Risk Reduction Program at the UN’s World Meteorological Organization, where she headed up and built an international program the supports governments with the development of national polices and institutional capacities in climate and disaster risk management.
+From 2004 to 2014, Golnaraghi was the chief of Disaster Risk Reduction Program at the UN’s World Meteorological Organization, where she headed up and built an international program the supports governments with the development of national policies and institutional capacities in climate and disaster risk management.
 During her tenure at the UN, she led national development projects in 40+ countries, working with the government and international development partners.
-Maryam led the UN initiatives in ‘Multi-hazard Early Warning Systems’ and co-chaired ‘The Global Early Warning Survey’ commissioned by the former UN Secretary General, Kofi Annan.
-Following the 2004 Indian Ocean Tsunami, she served as an adviser to former U.S. President Clinton in his capacity as the UN Special Envoy on Tsunamis Recovery and negotiated international agreements and coordinated activities that enabled the dissemination of tsunami alerts to all countries in less than five minutes.
+Golnaraghi led the UN initiatives in ‘Multi-hazard Early Warning Systems’ and co-chaired ‘The Global Early Warning Survey’ commissioned by the former UN Secretary-General, Kofi Annan.
+Following the 2004 Indian Ocean Tsunami, she served as an advisor to former US President Clinton in his capacity as the UN Special Envoy on Tsunamis Recovery and negotiated international agreements and coordinated activities that enabled the dissemination of tsunami alerts to all countries in less than five minutes.

-Maryam was actively engaged in the climate change, disaster risk reduction framework negotiations and developed the initial concept of demand-driven national climate information services, which was later adopted as ‘the Global Framework for Climate Services’ during the third World Climate Conference, to enable access to publicly-funded, climate data and modelling for decision-making in the private sector.
+Golnaraghi was actively engaged in the climate change, disaster risk reduction framework negotiations and developed the initial concept of demand-driven national climate information services, which was later adopted as ‘the Global Framework for Climate Services’ during the third World Climate Conference, to enable access to publicly-funded climate data and modeling for decision-making in the private sector.

-Maryam serves on a number of executive and advisory boards of multi-lateral organizations, governments, NGOs and companies.
+Golnaraghi serves on several executive and advisory boards of multi-lateral organizations, governments, NGOs, and companies.
 She mentors high-tech start-ups with a climate change and risk focus.
 She has authored numerous internationally referenced reports and a book “Partnerships in Multi-hazard Early Warning Systems” (Springer-Verlag 2012).